ManimCommunity/manim/docs/source/contributing/documentation.rst

 * There should be a balance of animated and non-animated examples.

 - As manim makes animations, we can include lots of animated examples; however, our RTD has a maximum 15 minutes to build.
-Animated examples should only be used when necessary!
+Animated examples should only be used when necessary, as last frame examples render faster.

 - Lots of examples (e.g. size of a plot-axis, setting opacities, making texts, etc.) will also work as images.
 It is a lot more convenient to see the end product immediately instead of waiting for an animation to reveal it.